Product

 1. Your product solves customer problems and helps them achieve their goals consistently.

-2. It scales to meet the emerging needs of your customer base in a cost-effective manner.
+2. It scales to meet the emerging needs of your customer base cost-effectively.

 3. Lastly, it generates enough demand for it to be profitable.